SamJUK/docs.sdj.pw/src/warden/wordpress-bedrock.md

+---
+description: Warden development environment setup for WordPress using Roots Bedrock distribution with configuration tweaks.
+---
 # Warden Development

 Using Warden to run Wordpress through the [Roots Bedrock](https://roots.io/bedrock/) distribution, requires a few configuration tweaks to get started.